MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -ReportingEvent
-Specifies whether to create event messages for WSUS reporting for status reporting events or for all reporting events.
-The acceptable values for this parameter are:

-- CreateAllWsusReportingEvents
-- CreateOnlyWsusStatusReportingEvents
-- DoNotCreateWsusReportingEvents
+Specify whether the Windows Update Agent (WUA) on clients create event messages for WSUS reporting.
+Configuration Manager doesn't use these events.
+Don't create these events, unless you require them for other uses.

 ```yaml
 Type: ReportingEventType